 The Ashikaga Shoguns

-The prime duty of a samurai – a member of the warrior class from about the 12th century onwards – was to give faithful service to his lord.
+The prime duty of a samurai – a member of the warrior class from about the 12th century onward – was to give faithful service to his lord.
 In fact, the origin of the term ‘samurai’ is closely linked to a word meaning ‘to serve’.
-The samurai's best-known weapon was the katana sword.
-They were among the world's finest swordsmen and formidable opponents in single combat.
+Instantly recognisable with their plated armour knit with silken cords, terrifying face guards and helmets sprouting crests or horns, they are one of the most enduring images of Japan.
+The samurai's best-known weapon was the katana sword, which rendered them a formidable opponent in single combat.

 Of course not all (and probably very few) samurai lived up to these strict standards.
 Some were professional mercenaries who were unreliable and often defected.
 Samurai indulging in double-crossing or subterfuge, or displaying outright cowardice, were popular themes in Japanese theatre.
 Those who became lordless were known as rōnin (wanderers or masterless samurai); they acted more like brigands and were a serious social problem.

+Hideyoshi built his showy castle – which reputedly took some 100,000 workers three years to build – in Osaka.
+The emperor crowned him regent.
 In his later years, Hideyoshi became increasingly paranoid, cruel and megalomaniacal.
-He would saw in half messengers who gave him bad news, and had young members of his own family executed for suspected plotting.
-He also issued the first expulsion order of Christians (1587), whom he suspected were an advance guard for an invasion.
-His grand scheme for power included a pan-Asian conquest, and as a first step he attempted an invasion of Korea in 1592, which failed amid much bloodshed.
+He had grand plans for a pan-Asian conquest, and as a first step he attempted an invasion of Korea in 1592, which failed amid much bloodshed.
 He tried again in 1597, but the campaign was abandoned when Hideyoshi died of illness in 1598.